Plant DetailShow Menu

 Description

-Plant it in full sun to partial shade in average medium to wet soils.
 It forms thick spreading mats and in the spring it sends up stalks of bright yellow flowers that attract many pollinators.
-The blooms will even appear in the shade adding some much needed brightness to darker spots in the landscape.
+The blooms will add some much needed brightness to darker spots in the landscape.
 The flowers can look unkempt after they die so cut them down to the leafy base of the plant or leave the seeds for birds.

 Allow it to naturalize in the landscape, use as a ground cover in shady wet areas, or along a border, in a bog, butterfly, or rain garden.
+It can be somewhat weedy.

 See this plant in the following landscape: